 affirmative action, simulation, discrimination, mismatch, bootstrap, selection bias

-Barnes, Katherine, "Is Affirmative Action Responsible for the Achievement Gap Between Black and White Law Students?"
-(2011).
+Barnes, Katherine Y., "Is Affirmative Action Responsible for the Achievement Gap Between Black and White Law Students?
+A Correction, a Lesson, and an Update" (2011).
 Diversity and Inclusion in Law School and Higher Education.
 2.